WebAssembly/spec/proposals/gc/MVP.md

 Note: The [reference types](https://github.com/WebAssembly/reference-types) and [typed function references](https://github.com/WebAssembly/function-references)already introduce similar `ref.is_null`, `br_on_null`, and `br_on_non_null` instructions.

-Note: There are no instructions to check for `externref`, since that can consist of a diverse set of different object representations that would be costly to check for exhaustively.

 Note: The `br_on_*` instructions allow an operand of unrelated reference type, even though this cannot possibly succeed.
 That's because subtyping allows to forget that information, so by the subtype substitutibility property, it would be accepted in any case.
 The given typing rules merely allow this type to also propagate to the result, which avoids the need to compute a least upper bound between the operand type and the target type in the typing algorithm.